 A parent of a child born with Down syndrome has a unique story, and that story has the potential to bring hope to a parent whose child has recently received a Down syndrome diagnosis.
 Our desire is that every parent in the United States whose child receives a Down syndrome diagnosis can connect with a parent of a child with Down syndrome who is a little further down along in their story.

-We also provide ongoing training to a parents to help equip them to have a phone call with a parent whose just receiving a diagnosis for their child.
+We also provide ongoing training to a parents to help equip them to have a phone call with a parent who just receiving a diagnosis for their child.

 We want to help parents raising learn to tell their story, then help them ﬁnd opportunities to do so.

-Medical professionals don’t receive speciﬁc training in medial school on how to deliver a Down syndrome dialogs, and it isn’t something they do everyday.
-In addition, most medical professionals don’t have a personal relationship with anyone with Down syndrome.
+Medical professionals don’t always receive speciﬁc training in medial school on how to deliver a Down syndrome diagnosis, In addition, most medical professionals don’t have a personal relationship with anyone with Down syndrome.

 We solve both of these problems.